 You might notice that you now really enjoy dining out every once in a while.
 However, if you make it a habit and dining out turns into eating out multiple times per week, it won’t feel as special anymore.

 I’m all for enjoying life.
 Just don’t fall back into bad habits.
 They could become a permanent part of your lifestyle again.

 If you had cut back on your shopping for entertainment budget, do you really miss buying things that likely ended up hanging in the closet forever after only being worn a couple of times?

 I’m guessing once you broke the habit, all of the window shopping wasn’t really something you missed anymore.
 Make sure you still evaluate each purchase to see if you really need it or if it is a want.

 Have a process in place to make sure you don’t return to those credit card swiping days that led to maxed out credit cards you couldn’t pay off.

 Don’t Quit Earning Extra Income

 Earning extra income was a key to our debt pay off success and we didn’t quit simply because our debt is gone.

-Your extra income may lead to even bigger opportunities than you main income source one day.
-My blogging side hustle became my full time career.
+Your extra income may lead to even bigger opportunities than your main income source one day.
+My blogging side hustle became my full-time career.

 Now that your most painful debts are gone, you have more options than ever.